 * As an Amazon Associate I earn from qualifying purchases.

-Webelos Build It Adventure for 2024
+Webelos Build It Adventure

 The Webelos Build It Adventure is a great opportunity for Cub Scouts to learn basic carpentry skills.
 In this adventure, Webelos explore different tools and learn how to use them safely.
 They also understand why safety is important when working with tools.
 This activity helps Webelos become more confident and knowledgeable about handling basic woodworking projects.